Uxbridge F.C.: Recent history

 Former Uxbridge player and Northwood manager Tony Choules was appointed as George Talbot's successor for the 2006–07 season.
-Under his stewardship the club reached the Southern League Division One South & West Play-off final in the 2007–08 season where they lost to Oxford City 1–0.
+Under his stewardship, the club reached the Southern League Division One South & West Play-off final in the 2007–08 season, where they lost to Oxford City 1–0.
 The club switched to Division One Central in the Southern League at the start of the 2010–11 season.
 There was success in cup competition with the club winning back to back Middlesex Charity Cup's in 2013 and 2014.
-In the 2018–2019 season the club joined the Isthmian League Division One South Central.
+In the 2018–2019 season, the club joined the Isthmian League Division One South Central.

 After thirteen years in charge of the club, Choules stepped aside in May 2019 after winning the Middlesex Charity Cup that season.
 His replacement was former Chalfont St Peter boss Danny Edwards.
-He continued the club's success in the Middlesex Charity Cup in the 2021–22 season with a 2-0 victory over Hanwell Town and the trophy was won for the ninth time in the 2023–24 season when North Greenford United were defeated 2–1 in the final at Bedfont.
+He continued the club's success in the Middlesex Charity Cup in the 2021–22 season with a 2–0 victory over Hanwell Town and the trophy was won for the ninth time in the 2023–24 season when North Greenford United were defeated 2–1 in the final at Bedfont.

 In the 2024-25 season, Uxbridge finished second in the Isthmian League South Central Division and were promoted to reach step 3 of the football pyramid for the first time in their history after defeating Hanworth Villa 2–1 in the play-off final at Honeycroft on 4 May 2025.

-In the 2025-26 season Uxbridge play in Southern League Premier South division.
+In the 2025-26 season Uxbridge played in Southern League Premier South Division and ended the season in ninth place.
+The Middlesex Charity Cup was won for the tenth time with a 4–2 victory over Broadfields United at Bedfont on 7 May 2026.